-Within the Edit Task View it is possible to change the field values you have set during the creation of a task.
-In addition, it is possible to set the state and resolution of a task and remove the findings from the task by clicking on the symbol.
+Within the Edit Task View it is possible to change the field values you have set during the creation of a task as well as the state and resolution of a task.

 The changes are stored in the change history of the task:

 The Task Detail View shows all details of a task and allows you to work on it.
 If you have the project permission to edit tasks and/or just update the status of tasks, you can directly modify the task's status here.
 Changes in a task's status here are immediately applied and do not need to be separately confirmed.
 Additionally, you can discuss a solution to resolve the task.

 A task can be in one of the following four different states: